OBF/obf-docs/Travel_fellowships.md

 Those who receive the fellowship award will be able to discuss any further details with the fellowship chair and/or the OBF board members.

 Applicants who are unsuccessful in a round will be provided with the feedback.
-They will be able to apply again with a revised and updated application for the next round of event fellowship.
+They will be able to apply again with a revised and updated application in the next round.

 ## Responsibilities of the fellowship awardees